 Dorae Hankin grew up in Northern California and received her BA in Studio Arts from Carleton College in Northfield, MN.
-She currently lives in Mendocino, CA and is an artist in residence at the Mendocino Art Center.
+She currently lives in Fort Bragg, CA.

 Working with clay is a continual process of listening and responding to the material in my hands, an exercise in patience and persuasion.
 I am drawn to clay for its malleability and memory, for the way it records the movement of my fingers.
 I love the evidence of that process made permanent through firing, and the honesty and intimacy of a handmade mark.